Mushahid2521/Just_Learned_Today/Python/configuration_management_puppet.md

 There is no state being kept in seperate run.
 Each time the puppet agent runs, collects the current facts.
 The master generates the rules based on the facts.

+### Infrastructure as code
-In today's IT the important concept is to treat our `insfrastructure as code`.
+In today's IT the important concept is to treat our Infrastructure as Code.
 This lets us manage of fleet of computers in:
 1. Consistent
 2. Versionable